Rebellion (2001)

-The 2001 Rebellion was third annual Rebellion professional wrestling pay-per-view event produced by the American promotion, World Wrestling Federation (WWF, now WWE).
-It took place on November 3, 2001, at the Manchester Arena in Manchester, England and was broadcast exclusively in the United Kingdom.
-It was the final Rebellion event promoted under the WWF name, as the promotion was renamed to World Wrestling Entertainment (WWE) in May 2002.
-It was also the final Rebellion produced before the promotion introduced the brand extension in March 2002.
+The 2001 Rebellion was a professional wrestling pay-per-view (PPV) event produced by the American promotion World Wrestling Federation (WWF, now WWE) and broadcast exclusively in the United Kingdom.
+It was third annual Rebellion and took place on November 3, 2001, at the Manchester Evening News Arena in Manchester, England.
+It was the final Rebellion produced before the promotion introduced the brand extension in March 2002 and the final Rebellion promoted under the WWF name, as the promotion was renamed to World Wrestling Entertainment (WWE) in May 2002.

 The event took place during The Invasion period for the WWF, which ended at the next pay-per-view, Survivor Series.
-All matches had one member of the WWF taking on one member of the Alliance (composed of wrestlers originally from World Championship Wrestling and Extreme Championship Wrestling).
+All matches had one member of the WWF taking on one member of The Alliance, composed of wrestlers originally from the former World Championship Wrestling and Extreme Championship Wrestling promotions.
 Over the course of the evening, the WWF won six matches, while the Alliance won three.

 Production

 Background

-Rebellion was an annual United Kingdom-exclusive pay-per-view produced by the American professional wrestling promotion, World Wrestling Federation (WWF, now WWE), since 1999.
-The 2001 event was the third event in the Rebellion chronology.
-It was scheduled to be held on November 3, 2001, at the Manchester Arena in Manchester, England.
+Rebellion was an annual professional wrestling pay-per-view (PPV) event produced by the American promotion World Wrestling Federation (WWF, now WWE) since 1999 and broadcast exclusively in the United Kingdom.
+It was one of two annual UK-exclusive PPVs, along with Insurrextion.
+The third Rebellion was scheduled to be held on Saturday, November 3, 2001, at the Manchester Arena in Manchester, England.

 Storylines

 The event featured nine professional wrestling matches and two pre-show matches that involved different wrestlers from pre-existing scripted feuds and storylines.
-Wrestlers portrayed villains, heroes, or less distinguishable characters in the scripted events that built tension and culminated in a wrestling match or series of matches.